trunkmaster/nextspace/README.md

 Image viewer.
 Nothing interesting yet.
 Maybe replaced by some other image and document (PDF, PostScript, etc.) viewing application in future.

 Everything else is optional and will be developed upon completion of core applications listed above.
 Among them:
 * TimeMon: system load monitoring.
-Version from GNustep Application Project.
+Version from GNUstep Application Project.
 * Weather: Shows weather conditions from Yahoo! weather site.
 Proof of concept (no preferences, no forecast, shows weather for Kyiv, Ukraine).

 ## Frameworks
-* NXAppKit: GUI classess that can be usefull in multiple applications (for example: ClockView, ProgressBar and ProgressPie).
+* NXAppKit: GUI classes that can be useful in multiple applications (for example: ClockView, ProgressBar and ProgressPie).
 * NXSystem: system-specific classes go here (UDisks, UPower, D-BUS, XRandR, XKB, etc.).
 * NXFoundation: non-graphical utility classes (custom defaults and bundle management, etc.)
 >'NX' prefix is a tribute to the NeXTstep classes back in early 90th but has no connection to original NeXT's API.